rewe-digital/schema2000/CONTRIBUTING.md

 2. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the Repository using the standard workflow and set up a new branch to work in.
 Make sure that each group of changes is done in a separate branch, so that PRs only contain relevant changes

+3. Make sure all compiler checks pass by running `cargo check --tests --examples`

-3. This Project uses [RustFmt](https://github.com/rust-lang/rustfmt) to ensure proper formatting.
+4. This Project uses [RustFmt](https://github.com/rust-lang/rustfmt) to ensure proper formatting.
 PRs that do not adhere to the formatting will not be able to be merged!
 The formatting can be done using `cargo fmt --all`.
 If you are using IntelliJ Idea for developing you can set up RustFmt using the `Languages&Frameworks > Rust > RustFmt` settings

-4. This Project uses [Clippy](https://github.com/rust-lang/rust-clippy) as a code linter.
+5. This Project uses [Clippy](https://github.com/rust-lang/rust-clippy) as a code linter.
 Execute it before committing using `cargo clippy -- -D warnings`.
 Intellij allows you to run Clippy while developing, to find linter errors as they happen

-5. All significant changes should be accompanied by tests.
+6. All significant changes should be accompanied by tests.
 If you are unsure about testing, take a look at existing tests.
 Make sure all tests run before creating a PR using `cargo test`

+7. All check can be quickly run using the [just](https://github.com/casey/just) command runner.
+Running `just ci` will execute all checks required to pass the pr checks

-6. Finally, push your commits to your fork and submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+8. Finally, push your commits to your fork and submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Summarize your changes in the Description of the Pull Request